 There are numerous ways to enjoy a night under the stars.
 Some campers prefer the seclusion of a remote setting away from modern facilities.
 Others want all the luxuries of home, but in an outdoor setting.
 Some folks just want to keep it simple, and within reach of their car to grab a nearby meal.
-Vero Beach, Fellsmere and Sebastian offer a variety of great campsites from primitive to island to State Park that are sure to satisfy even the most discerning camper.
+Vero Beach, Fellsmere, and Sebastian offer a variety of great campsites from primitive to an island to State Park that is sure to satisfy even the most discerning camper.

 Try Camping in an RV

 If you’ve never tried it, taking a long weekend or week-long vacation in an RV is a delightful experience.
 RV camping offers the best of both worlds.
-It’s exciting to get away from normal routines and to be living largely outdoors, but to still have your own kitchen sink and soft bed, among other things.
+It’s exciting to get away from normal routines and to be living largely outdoors but to still have your own kitchen sink and soft bed, among other things.
 However, camping with only a tent and cook stove is wonderful too, and easier to plan.
 In that case, sometimes it’s fun to go out to dinner at a nearby restaurant and then return to camp to roast marshmallows in the fire.
 Regardless, making breakfast in camp is the best.
 A great place to try either style of camping is Sebastian Inlet State Park.
 The park provides fishing from both its Atlantic and Indian River lagoon; fishing jetties extend from both sides of the inlet into the ocean.
-Other activities include swimming, enjoying the water views, world class surfing and diving.
+Other activities include swimming, enjoying the water views, world class surfing, and diving.
 Wildlife is abundant in the park, and the casual visitor can see pelicans, ospreys and many species of shorebirds.
 For a completely different experience, try camping at Middleton’s Fish Camp on the 6,555-acre Blue Cypress Lake.
 The setting alongside this pristine lake is beautiful.
 These are just two of several campgrounds in this beautiful county to check out.
 Each one has its own unique flavor.
 If needed, you can rent an RV at Vero Beach RV Rentals.
 Check out all the RV campsites.

 Try a Peaceful Rustic Camping Experience